+[Nancy- let’s discuss the pros and cons of naming specific sources.
+An option here would be to make this more general and talk about how in general air pollution form all sources does transport across state boundaries, but that based on our conversations with air quality agencies in neighboring states there is no evidence suggesting that any Oregon sources are causing or contributing to violations of NAAQS in other states, and that Oregon’s Prevention of Significant deterioration program requires NAAQS and visitibility analysis for any new or modified industrial sources.
+Maybe that’s all that needs to be said.
+You could combine this with the next section below]

-Georgia-Pacific Consumer Products LP, Cascades Tissue Group-Oregon, Portland General Electric Company Beaver Plant/Port Westward I Plant, and Portland General Electric Company Coyote Springs Plant all went through PSD analysis.
+Georgia-Pacific Consumer Products LP, Cascades Tissue Group-Oregon, Portland General Electric Company Beaver Plant/Port Westward I Plant, and Portland General Electric Company Coyote Springs Plant all went through PSD analysis, were issued PSD permits and thus demonstrated that their emissions do not cause or contribute to a violation of any applicable NAAQS.

-Owens-Brockway Glass Containers and Evraz were evaluated as part of the competing sources inventory during both Port Westward and Troutdale Energy Center’s PSD analyses.
+Owens-Brockway Glass Containers and Evraz were evaluated as part of the competing sources inventory during both Port Westward and Troutdale Energy Center’s PSD analyses and thus demonstrated that their emissions considered in conjunction with the emissions from other sources in the area do not cause or contribute to a violation of any applicable NAAQS.

 A PSD permit applicant must conduct an air quality analysis of the ambient impacts associated with the construction and operation of a proposed new source or modification.
 The purpose of the air quality analysis is to demonstrate that new emissions from a proposed major stationary source or major modification, in conjunction with other applicable emissions from existing sources (including secondary emissions), will not cause or contribute to a violation of any applicable NAAQS.

-Portland General Electric’s only coal-fired power plant in the state is located in Boardman, Oregon, 14 km south of Washington’s boarder.
-PGE Boardman has a federally enforceable shutdown date of 2020.
+Portland General Electric’s coal-fired power plant is located in Boardman, Oregon, 14 km south of Washington’s boarder.
+It is the only coal fired power plant in Oregon.
+In December 2010, the Environmental Quality Commission approved DEQ's proposed revisions to air pollution control rules for the PGE Boardman coal-fired power plant.
+Based on the adopted rules, Boardman has a federally enforceable shutdown date of December 31, 2020.
+The rules also require PGE Boardman to use dry sorbent injection controls to meet federal regulations for sulfur dioxide control and a more stringent sulfur dioxide limit from 2018-2020.
+DEQ concluded that the proposed BART controls, when combined with the permanent closure of plant no later than December 31, 2020, meet federal requirements and provide a significant environmental and public health benefit.
+In brief, DEQ's rules:

+Reduce haze forming emissions by 48 percent in the 2011 to 2019 timeframe and eliminate these pollutants completely after closure.

+Significantly improve visibility in 14 Class I wilderness areas in Oregon and Washington.

+Significantly improve visibility in the Columbia River Gorge National Scenic Area and reduce acid deposition, lessening the risk to Native American natural and cultural resources.

+Permanently eliminate approximately 4,000,000 tons per year of greenhouse gasses and all of the plant’s mercury emissions, which currently range from 137 to 281 pounds per year.

-Based on our analysis, we believe it is reasonable to conclude that emissions from sources in Oregon do not significantly contribute to PM 2.5 and NO2 concentrations in any other state.
+Based on the analysis discussed above, it is reasonable to conclude that emissions from sources in Oregon do not significantly contribute to PM2.5 and NO2 concentrations in any other state.